IN KOH SAMUI

-Beach seasons in Koh Samui
+Best seasons to enjoy the beach in Koh Samui

 Things to keep in mind

-Best Beaches in Koh Samui:
+Best Beaches in Koh Samui

 We love the laid back vibes in Lamai!
 Lamai beach can get busy, especially during the high season, but nothing close to Chaweng beach.
 Lamai is the second longest beach in Koh Samui.
 There are many options for dining and shopping in Lamai, not as sophisticated as Chaweng or Bohput, but prices are better.
 Surrounded by tropical hills and less developed than other popular locations in Samui, Lamai is perhaps a little bit more “authentic”…